akshatsynkcode/wallet/README.md

 - `dev:extension` : when working on extension only, for better color output
 - `build`: builds the wallet in `packages/apps/extension/dist/chrome` folder, without sentry keys
 - `build:firefox`: builds the wallet in `packages/apps/extension/dist/firefox` folder, without sentry keys
-- `build:extension:prod` builds the Talisman browser extension (requires sentry settings, Talisman team only)
+- `build:extension:prod` builds the Dubai Customs browser extension
-- `build:extension:canary` : builds the Talisman browser extension test version, with different ID and icon than prod
+- `build:extension:canary` : builds the Dubai Customs browser extension test version, with different ID and icon than prod

 ### Build the wallet browser extension using Docker